typelevel/Laika/docs/using-laika/output.md

 [Apache FOP]: https://xmlgraphics.apache.org/fop/

-Using the PDF renderer requires to add another dependency to your build:

-    libraryDependencies += "org.planet42" %% "laika-pdf" % "0.11.0"

-The PDF renderer can then be used with the `Transform` or `Render` APIs:

-    Transform from Markdown to PDF fromDirectory "src" toFile "out.pdf"

-    val tree: DocumentTree = Parse as Markdown fromDirectory "src" Render as PDF from tree toFile "out.pdf"

-See [Using the Library API] for more details on these APIs.

 If you are using the sbt plugin you can use several of its task for generating PDF files: